dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 excerpt: ""
 ---

+- intro two this part with discussion on financial/social/informational and an overview on how all forms of government/society can be dilineated based on how they control/disseminate (diffuse) these resources

 - chapman-kolmogorov as applied to the direction of focus/attention as over time, explaining the likelihood of attention
   - (move to a section on the spatial/informational projection of